jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Be aware that the term "tone" has other meanings as well, such as "any note with a discernible pitch".
 See ["tone" in the glossary](glossary#tone) for details.

+#### Augmented and diminished intervals

+Perfect intervals can be raised or lowered by a semitone / fret, changing their quality from perfect to "augmented" (raised) or "diminished" (lowered).

 ### Interval table